zweilosec/Infosec-Notes/windows-1/windows-basics.md

 ### CMD.EXE

-The **Windows Command Prompt (`cmd.exe`)** is an essential interface for executing text-based commands that control the operating system, automate tasks, and troubleshoot system issues.
-Unlike a graphical user interface (GUI), `cmd.exe` provides direct access to system functionalities through typed commands, making it a powerful tool for administrators, developers, and security professionals.
+The **Windows Command Prompt (`cmd.exe`)** is the legacy interface for executing text-based commands that control the operating system, automate tasks, and troubleshoot system issues.
+Unlike a graphical user interface (GUI), `cmd.exe` provides direct access to system functionalities through typed commands that can be chained together into automated scripts, making it a powerful tool for administrators, developers, and security professionals.

 ### **Use Cases for `cmd.exe`**